Hidden Costs After Moving Into a Home

 Insurance is usually arranged before closing, but the first year may reveal coverage questions that were not fully understood.
 Owners may need to review deductibles, water coverage, sewer backup, flood limitations, outbuilding coverage, contents coverage, home business use, vacancy rules, renovation rules, and replacement-cost assumptions.

 Some owners discover that certain risks require optional endorsements or separate policies.
 Others realize that deductibles are higher than expected or that maintenance-related damage is not covered.
-The time to understand these issues is before a claim, not after.

 7. Furniture, window coverings, and practical living costs